Margaret Bull Kovera’s experience and expertise make her uniquely qualified to serve in this role.

 Curriculum Vitae

-Dr. Kovera’s decorated career spans over three decades of rigorous research, unrelenting advocacy, and dedicated service to our greater community of psychology practitioners.
+Dr. Kovera’s decorated career spans over three decades of rigorous research, unrelenting advocacy, and dedicated service to our greater community of psychologists.

 Education